 Participate in streamlining efforts to improve service delivery and / or increase in automation of financial reporting.

-Calculate and prepare Sales Tax report for University Financial Service Center on a monthly basis.
+Calculate and prepare Sales Tax report for University Business Service Center on a monthly basis.

-Required Qualifications: Two year associates degree in accounting, finance or business, at least 4 years of related experience, including background experience in accounting or a related field, or equivalent combination of education and experience.
-Ability to develop complex financial models, preform appropriate data analysis, budget and forecasting, and general ledger reconciliations.
-Strong Interpersonal, communication, and organization skills and the ability to work in a team environment are required.
+Minimum of an Associate's degree and two or more years' experience or a Bachelor's degree.
+Ability to develop complex financial models, perform appropriate data analysis, budget and forecasting, and general ledger reconciliations.
+Strong interpersonal, communication and the ability to work in a team environment are required.

 There is no VISA sponsorship available for this position.